back to the Immigration Detention Monitor

 German police check drivers entering the country from France, following the reintroduction of border controls (https://www.thelocal.com/20200315/germany-to-close-its-borders)

 On 16 March, Germany reintroduced border controls, stationing federal police at the borders with Austria, Switzerland, France, Luxembourg and Denmark.
-The Ministry of Interior said that in coordination with the neighbouring countries and authorities in all German federal states with external borders, the border police are ordered to turn away all travellers without a valid travel reason to enter and exit at the named borders.
+The Ministry of Interior said that in coordination with the neighboring countries and authorities in all German federal states with external borders, the border police are ordered to turn away all travelers without a valid travel reason to enter and exit at the named borders.

 On 31 March, the German Interior Ministry announced that it had temporarily suspended the deportation of failed asylum seekers to Afghanistan.
 This decision was reportedly made after Afghan authorities requested that deportations cease, amidst concerns that returns were increasing the rate of transmission.
 The last deportation flight left Germany on 12 March 2020.